Yves Béhar: Design ventures and work

+Jawbone (2003–2017)

 Béhar was the Chief Creative Officer of the wearable technology company, Jawbone, from 2003 until 2017.
 In 2010, Béhar redesigned the Jawbone branding, packaging, communications and products.
 Behar designed the JAMBOX and BIG JAMBOX, a family of bluetooth compact audio speakers and also the UP: Jawbone's app-powered health and wellness wristband.
 Béhar collaborated with Ceft and Company New York for the Jawbone headset visuals.
-As of 2017, Jawbone was being liquidated and the money was being used for a new health start up called Jawbone Health.
+As of 2017, Jawbone was being liquidated and the money was being used for a new health start-up called Jawbone Health.

+One Laptop per Child (2005)

-He is the chief industrial designer of One Laptop per Child (OLPC's) XO laptop, signing on with the project in 2005 and has been with the team since March 2006.
+He is the chief industrial designer of One Laptop per Child (OLPC's) XO laptop, signing on with the project in 2005.
 This collaboration has led to two additional laptop prototypes, the OLPC XOXO and OLPC XO-3.
+Béhar designed a series of low-cost, low-power laptops for distribution to low-income schoolchildren.
+The impact of OLPC on developing countries was so great that Uruguay purchased approximately 1,000,000 OLPC devices, and Rwanda has included an image of the OLPC XO notebook on their new currency.

+Jimmyjane (2009)

 In 2009, he collaborated with Ethan Imboden of Jimmyjane on a line of waterproof rechargeable vibrators.
 He partnered with Peel, a company that created an app and hardware to turn mobile devices into universal television remotes.
 Other investment and partner companies include Mint Cleaner, and Herman Miller.